 We invite families to explore Thanksgiving and Baptism with us and ask them to join us at our Sunday Choice service on third Sundays in Emmanuel Church, Twelvetree Avenue.
 This is a relaxed and informal service that lasts about an hour and your family & godparents are welcome to join you.

 We support adults on their journey of faith.
 This may include attending our Alpha course and exploring their faith with others.
 We offer adult baptism with the opportunity for full immersion in our baptistery or sprinkling at the font.
 Usually adults seeking baptism are encouraged to explore a combined baptism and confirmation.
-Have a look at this Confirmation page.
+Have a more detailed look at Confirmation on this page.

 To find out more about having a Thanksgiving or Baptism Service, please contact the Parish Office on 01733 576541.